Skip to main content

 Park History

 The forests of the Drevlians region were identified as ecologically significant in the 1990s when surveys revealed extensive old-growth stands that had escaped Soviet-era forestry operations.
 Conservation proposals were developed through the 2000s, culminating in the establishment of the nature reserve by presidential decree in 2009.
-The large area of the reserve was unusual for Ukraine and reflected the recognition that effective conservation of forest ecosystems and large predators requires landscape-scale protection.
-The reserve continues to expand its scientific research programs studying old-growth forest dynamics.
+[1] The large area of the reserve was unusual for Ukraine and reflected the recognition that effective conservation of forest ecosystems and large predators requires landscape-scale protection.
+The reserve is located approximately 80 kilometres west of Chernobyl and experienced some radioactive contamination from the 1986 disaster, which paradoxically reinforced the area's restricted character and limited human interference.
+[1]

 Major Trails And Attractions